Skip to product information

 • Unique piece.

 We cannot tolerate the crime that war represents.
-There is no good war.
+There is no such thing as a good war.
 All wars are bad.

 LM De Souza Dantas.